 A thesis is a complex task, similar to a software project has to be managed properly.
 It can be seen to have four stages, which are iterated several time.

-Good implementation starts with a workplan that has tasks, milestone (i.e. what to achieve when) and thoughts on how to get there.
-You do not have to create a full fledged Gantt and Pert Chart, a simple task list might be sufficient to structure your work.
-Use a issue tracking system or something similar, because it also helps you to keep track of things your already tried (and it gives a good feeling when closing open issues).
+Good implementation starts with a work plan that has tasks, milestone (i.e. what to achieve when) and thoughts on how to get there.
+You do not have to create a full-fledged Gantt and Pert Chart, a simple task list might be sufficient to structure your work.
+Use a issue tracking system or something similar, because it also helps you to keep track of things you already tried (and it gives a good feeling when closing open issues).

 This is the most important part, which is often overlooked.
 You have invested a most time in implementing/realising your goals, and so it seems that evaluation is annoying and time consuming.
 However, it is the evaluation of your system that answers your research questions or let you judge whether you achieved your goals or not.
 So plan your evaluation before the implementation by writing down a coarse-grained evaluation plan, and, reserve enough time for it.